Local Government by-elections

 In addition, if the voter intending to run as a candidate or the nominating organization requests it, the election office performing the verification shall provide information on the result of the verification.

-Registration of the Individual Constituency Candidate
+Registration of the Individual List Candidate

-Withdrawal of an Individual Constituency Candidate
+Withdrawal of an Individual List Candidate

 A candidate is withdrawn if: